rebuilt/instant-nostalgia/README.md

 - I decided not to go with bootstrap because of performace concerns.
 Removing bootstrap improved response time for my pages from 60ms to 37ms.
 - I decided to swap out kaminari with pagy because of memory use.
-- I was not able to implement the drag and drop file upload.
-I spent many hours trying to get drop.js to work but I was unable to make it work.
-I have left that file in the project but I'm not using it.
 - I used rich text for comments but was not able to display rich text when updating the page on an ajax request.
 You can see formatting on page load or page refresh but not on ajax update.

 ### Major setbacks in development